 Over the holiday period we are likely to be out and about more with our pets.

 However, playing in the sunshine can also be a cause of heat stress.
 You need to be careful that you don't put your pets at risk over the next few months.

 Helping your pet to keep its cool this summer is vital and there are some 'tricks of the trade' that will help you to do just that.

 It's easy for us to shed unwanted clothes in summer but not so easy for long-haired dogs and cats to shed their coats.

 Having your pet clipped now is a good idea and there are many grooming parlours around that will do the job for you.

 Most pets are shedding their coats at this time of year and daily grooming to remove unwanted hair will make your pet more comfortable and will help it to shed excess heat.

-Grooming aids, such as Slicker brushes and Zoom Grooms, that are designed to strip loose hair from your pet's coat, are very useful.
+Grooming aids, such as slicker brushes and Kong Zoom Grooms, that are designed to strip loose hair from your pet's coat, are very useful.

 A Cool Abode